Introducing the Unassuming, Utterly Useful French Infinitive

 Learning French is like learning a musical instrument.

-In the case of French, you first encounter verbs like être (to be) and avoir (to have), in their unconjugated, unadulterated form.
+Instead of starting with notes to create melodies with later, you begin with verbs like être (to be) and avoir (to have), in their unconjugated, unadulterated form.

 Shortly thereafter, you begin to conjugate said verbs and incorporate them into complete sentences with all the new vocabulary you’ve learned.